Aston Villa players celebrate after winning the Europa League.

-This is far from the first time it has happened.
+Aston Villa’s Europa League win and the Gunner’s progress to the final are far from the only examples of this.
 Saka’s now teammate, Eberechi Eze, begged the on-field reporter to let him go back to his then Crystal Palace colleagues as they enjoyed their historic FA Cup win last season.
 Similar has happened as the Lionesses won the Euros.

 This all goes on top of new in-game/half-time interviews.
 Those are, frankly, a disgrace.